libbyshoop/runestone/source/classactivities/debugfromchap1.rst

 .. mchoicemf:: question1_8_1
    :answer_a: Attempting to divide by 0
-   :answer_b: Forgetting a semi-colon at the end of a statement where one is required
+   :answer_b: Forgetting a colon at the end of a statement where one is required
    :answer_c: Forgetting to divide by 100 when printing a percentage amount.
    :correct: c
    :feedback_a: A semantic error is an error in logic.
 The program does not produce the correct output because the problem is not solved correctly.
 This would be considered a run-time error.